Towards Atoms of Large Language Models: Representation Shift

-Although we identify the correct inner product for knowledge activations and confirm that their overall angle distribution aligns with expectations, substantial superposition \citep{hu2025knowledge} persists.
-Figure~\ref{fig:Superposition_Gemma2-2B}, shown for Gemma2-2B as an example, demonstrates that knowledge activations still exhibit widespread superposition, indicating that the representations are not fully disentangled.
+As shown in Figs.~\ref{fig:Solving_Representations_Shifting_GPT2-Small}–\ref{fig:Solving_Representations_Shifting_Gemma2-9B}, the atomic inner product corrects the representation shift, restoring the centroid of the angular distribution to \(90^\circ\) and thereby capturing the underlying representational geometry, aligned with theoretical expectations.
+This effect holds consistently across all layers and model families.
+Further inspection shows that the long tail of the distribution (high-similarity pairs) corresponds to highly related samples, indicating that LLM representations are intrinsically isotropic when measured with the appropriate metric.

-The persistence of superposition indicates that knowledge activations are not the most appropriate choice as the fundamental unit in language models.
-We therefore propose Atoms Theory, which decomposes high-dimensional representations into atoms that more faithfully satisfy the criteria for fundamental units.
-The resulting decompositionshown in Figure~\ref{fig:Solving_Superposition_Gemma2-2B}, demonstrates that these atoms effectively resolve the superposition observed in knowledge activations.
+Although we identify the correct inner product for LLM representations and verify that their global geometry matches theoretical expectations, substantial superposition remains pervasive \citep{hu2025knowledge}.
+For example, Fig.~\ref{fig:Superposition_Gemma2-2B} shows that activations in Gemma2-2B still exhibit widespread superposition, indicating that these representations are not fully disentangled.
+The persistence of superposition suggests that raw activations are not the most suitable fundamental representational units.
+We therefore decompose high-dimensional representations into atoms that better satisfy the criteria for FRUs; the resulting decomposition (Fig.~\ref{fig:Solving_Superposition_Gemma2-2B}) demonstrates that the identified atoms effectively disentangle representations and resolve superposition.